 Located in the remote but historic townland of Ballyferriter, Co.
 Kerry, Dingle Golf Links is carved from the natural landscape of one of the most unspoiled parts of Europe.
 The hazards include features laid down long before the game of golf was invented including a winding "burn" that twists and turns through the entire course.

 Waterville Golf Club in Co.
 Kerry is surrounded by the sea on a piece of land that edges out into the Atlantic – a course very much shaped by the elements.

 Bantry Bay Golf Club, in the neighboring county of Cork, is a championship course that overlooks the spectacular Bantry Bay.
 The late course architect Eddie Hackett and golfer Christy O’Connor Jr. designed this course.

-Finally, there's the Old Head Golf Links in Kinsale.
-Its practice area occupies 180 acres, while the remaining 40 acres include unspoilt cliffs to frame the course (rising in places to over 300 feet).
+Finally, there is the Old Head Golf Links in Kinsale.
+Its practice area occupies 180 acres, while the remaining 40 acres include unspoiled cliffs to frame the course (rising in places to over 300 feet).
 A lighthouse, which was built in 1853, is situated on the southern tip of the headland behind the 18th tee.
 The remains of two earlier lighthouses can still be seen near the seventh tee.
 Stretching over 7,200 yards, the par 72 course comprises five par 5s, five par 3s and eight par 4s.
 It is surrounded by the ocean on all sides and commands the most spectacular and stunning views.